Category Archives: Politics

 -John M. Frame, Doctrine of the Christian Life, 618.

-Back in November 2010 the Society for the Advancement of Ecclesial Theology interviewed John Frame on Politics and Theology.
+Back in November 2010 the Center of Pastor Theologians interviewed John Frame on Politics and Theology.
 The short interview is helpful in grasping the larger contours of Frame’s political

 The 9 question interview includes the following: